-Understanding the relationship between website design and SEO (search engine optimisation) can help you to recognise the ways in which they simultaneously help a website to appear on search results.
-Increasing page rank, gaining exposure and more traffic.
+Understanding the relationship between website design and SEO (search engine optimisation) helps you to recognise ways that design can be adjusted to aid search results.

 What is SEO?

 On-page search engine optimisation is when a website owner ensures pages, posts, content, media and links are easily navigable, download fast, are formed well and clearly labelled.

 There are standardised guidelines for web designers and website owners to follow that help search engines to understand websites.
 Many of these guidelines help the user too.

 The objective of the search engine is the objective of the user.